What are fleas & ticks?

 Regularly bathe and groom pets.

-Prevent wild animals from being attracted to your property by removing bird feeders, place locking lids on trash cans and compost bins, and keep outdoor eating areas free of food debris.
+Prevent wild animals from being attracted to your property by removing bird feeders, placing lids on trash cans and compost bins, and keeping outdoor eating areas free of food debris.

 Request Your Free Inspection